steqeq/0000/docs/about/compatibility/openmp.md

 --offload-arch=gfx908
 ```

-To enable Xnack functionality at runtime on a per-application basis,
+To enable XNACK functionality at runtime on a per-application basis,
 use environment variable:

 ```bash
 HSA_XNACK=1
 ```

-When Xnack support is not needed:
+When XNACK support is not needed:

 * Build the applications to maximize resource utilization using: